qngdt/coderpush-graviton-techtalk/slides.md

 # How we cut 10% of our AWS bill by using ARM-based instances in Cohart
 ### 14-09-2023
+- The talk will be highly relevant to NodeJS developers.
+But hopefully you could still learn something from it even if you're not

-This presentation is purely made by Markdown btw.
-Pretty cool I know!
+*This presentation is purely made by Markdown btw.
+Pretty cool I know!*
 ---
 # Introduction: What is Graviton